lr42/gentle/roadmap.md

 - [ ] Round the corners on the glow box rectangle.
 - [ ] Make the glow box optionally resizable from all four corners.
+- [ ] Add a notification sound to indicate when the break is done.
+- [ ] Allow dimming the screen during breaks.

 Bugs